 PHP magic quotes

-About a year ago, I had problems when sending data to a PHP page, using AJAX.
-In
+About a year ago, I had problems when sending data to a php page, using AJAX.
+To

 So, I am now disabling magic quotes for all sites, using this